Grape-Labs/grape-dashboard-governance/README.md

 -   Displaying all positions that the wallet can participate in
 -   Viewing all active proposals in any given realm
 -   Ability to cast votes on a proposal
+-   Ability to withdraw casted vote
--   Ability to withdraw holdings
+-   Ability to withdraw from realms

 Preview: